matkoniecz/UnNetHackPlus/Home.md

 Plans for UnNetHackPlus
-et wizards wish for trap
-why "no bones when swallowed"?
+in UnNetHack the damage is only shown in -> name, argh et wizards wish for trap -> open it! why "no bones when swallowed"?

 /* ^O command - display dungeon layout */